Seahawks schedule analysis: What are the best matchups? Trap games? Final record? Our beat writers make their picks

 Best trip

 Sept.
 12 at Indianapolis.
 I’m looking at this solely from a fan’s point of view here.
-If you’re a UW aficionado, you can maybe make this a really good twofer, with the Huskies playing at Michigan the day before — Google says it’s a four hour and 10 minute drive from Ann Arbor to Indy.
-The Seahawks and UW had a similar twofer when Seattle played the Colts in Indy in 2009, the day after the Huskies played at Notre Dame.
-Both the local teams lost those games, though, and the Seahawks in fact, are just 1-3 against the Colts in Indy.
+If you’re a UW aficionado, you can make this a really good twofer, with the Huskies playing at Michigan the day before.
+Google says it’s a four hour and 10 minute drive from Ann Arbor to Indy.
+The Seahawks and UW had a similar twofer when the Sahawks played the Colts in Indy in 2009, the day after the Huskies played at Notre Dame.
+Both the local teams lost those games, and the Seahawks are just 1-3 against the Colts in Indy.
 So, a turnaround is due. — Condotta

 Dec.
 12 at Houston.
 In this case, “best trip” equates to “easiest trip.”
 The Seahawks, on paper, don’t have many surefire wins on the schedule, but this ought to be one of them.
 The Texans are the most dysfunctional team in the NFL right now, and the uncertainty at QB in particular should benefit the Seahawks. — Jude